Yuriy1988/graphql_fake_server/README.md

 Server takes data from data.js

-TODO: load/ save data in db.JSON, create webpack config file and remove shit from dependencies
+TODO: create webpack or gulp config and remove shit from project